ekremarmagankarakas/i3ctl/process.md

 5. `_use_pulseaudio()` or `_use_alsa()` is called with "up" action and "5" as value
 6. The appropriate system command is executed (e.g., `pactl set-sink-volume @DEFAULT_SINK@ +5%`)
 7. Output is displayed to the user

-The GUI follows a similar pattern but through the `execute_command()` function rather than the main CLI entry point.